gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 ### sitelen pona - "good writing"

-Toki Pona can be written with a system known as sitelen pona.
+Toki Pona can be written with a system known as sitelen pona, or [sitelen pona]{.tokipona}.
 It has one character per word, which is easy with few words!
 I provide each character with each new word, and use it for all the exercises.

 In sitelen pona, speakers will either start a new line, or use an interpunct `・` at the end of sentences.
 No other punctuation is generally used.